7RU7H/Archive/Cryptography/Cryptography-Glossary.md

 Bit: The smallest unit of binary data.
 Must be either 0 or 1.

+[Blinding](https://en.wikipedia.org/wiki/Blinding_(cryptography)) is a technique to mitigate [[Side-Channel-Attacks]] by obfuscating or encoding input to some other compute that does not strictly know the input.

 Block Cipher: An encryption algorithm that operates on a group of bit at once rather than only one bit at a time.
 Contrast with Stream Cipher.

 Blowfish: 64-bit symmetric-key block cipher with variable key size.